Quill-OS/quill/README.md

 ## How can I contribute?
 If you like this project and want to improve it in some way, feel free to fork this repository or [one of the subprojects this organization hosts](https://github.com/Kobo-InkBox), then make a [pull request](https://github.com/Kobo-InkBox/inkbox/pulls).
 I'll be happy to review it.
 <br><br>
-On the other hand, if you don't have the appropriate coding skills or just want to help in some way, feel free to [make a donation here](https://liberapay.com/tux-linux/).
+On the other hand, if you don't have the appropriate coding skills or just want to help in some way, feel free to [make a donation here](https://liberapay.com/tux-linux/) or at my [PayPal account](nicomailloux@icloud.com).
 I'm a student and motivation has been the only thing that has helped me maintain this project for the last months.
 Developing an entire operating system on my own was not an easy task.
 I have time, but I like to spend it wisely.